pijamarda/game-off-2016/README.md

 Game can be played at http://troyan.vindrogames.com

-Move the troyan horse with:
+Move the troyan horse up and down with:
-W, D with keyboard.
+Keyboard: 🡑, 🡓 or W, S
 Touchscreen: Touch the upper or the lower part of the screen.
 Mouse: Click the upper or the lower part of the screen.